-Step Details Information specification to the SACBC for consideration. the blood component is novel the data support the ability to produce the blood component for its intended use This may also include data supplied by manufacturers, other Blood Services and published studies. the blood component is efficacious and safe.
-Investigators should submit a draft specification for the component. the specification and associated quality monitoring for subsequent phases of study are adequate. data support progression to phase 1 & 2 studies and clinical issue of the component.
-9. The SACBC decides whether the component may be recommended for inclusion in the 'Provisional Component' section of If the SACBC decides that the blood component will be listed, it submits this recommendation to the JPAC, providing copies of the data and report used to accept the new blood component.
-If the SACBC decides that the blood The SACBC may request further data in support of the submission prior to listing the blood component. the Red Book guidelines. component will not be listed, it informs the submitting group and provides an explanation.
-Joint Professional Ad visory Committee Notify the SACBC of the decision.
+Step Details Information the Red Book guidelines. the submitting group and provides an explanation.
+Joint Professional Adv visory Committee Notify the SACBC of the decision.
 If not accepted, provide the SACBC with detailed reasons for the decision.
 If accepted, notify Medical Directors and Quality Managers of the four UK Blood Transfusion Services.
 Include the Component Specification in the 'Provisional Components' section of the Red Book guidelines.
 SACBC 11.
 Communicates the JPAC decision to appropriate parties.
-If accepted inform investigators who must complete a Component Code Request form and submit to chair Chair of the SACBC.
-The form is assessed by the SACBC and if approved this request is passed to the SACIT to Component Code Request form is available in the Document Library on the JPAC website (which also includes guidance on requesting codes for non-novel components).
+If accepted inform investigators who must complete a Component Code Request form and submit to Chair of the SACBC.
+The form is assessed by the SACBC and if approved this request is passed to the SACIT to proceed with the provision of appropriate labels and component code.
+Component Code Request form is available in the Document Library on the JPAC website (which also includes guidance on requesting codes for non-novel components).
+If not accepted inform investigators, with supporting reasons.
+SACIT 12.
+Provides codes for the new blood component.
+Code will be unique.
+ISBT 128/ABC Codabar will be supported.
+13. Provides a component label and updates the UKBTS Component Portfolio.
+Label will be unique.
+Completed Component Code Request form returned to SACBC and requestor.
+Label text will describe the key attributes of the component.
+Blood Establishment